 - Appropriate clothing.
 Your ears must be visible throughout the test.
 Your photo will be taken and provided to schools with your test results.

-If you’ve been studying for the test and were planning to take it soon, then it’s most likely worth it to keep yourself on schedule, even if your testing center has yet to reopen.
+If there is a testing center available near you, then the choice is most likely one of personal preference.
 ETS and ProctorU are going to great lengths to ensure that, should you take the test at home, your Test Day experience will be as close to the one you would experience at any testing center.
-Also, there is still a lot of uncertainty about when all testing centers may be available again.
-Waiting too long can be stressful and can disrupt your study habits.
+If all centers near you are still closed, it might be worth taking the at-home option.
+Waiting too long for a center to reopen can be stressful and can disrupt your study habits.

-Nonetheless, some people may have legitimate reasons to wait.
+Nonetheless, some people may have legitimate reasons to choose or wait for an in-person option.
 For instance, some people may have difficulty finding a quiet space without interruption from other people (e.g., children, roommates).
-In this and other similar situations, especially for those without a strict deadline to complete the exam, it may be worth waiting for your center to reopen.
+In this and other similar situations, especially for those without a strict deadline to complete the exam, it may be worth waiting for a center near you to reopen or looking for options that require a little extra travel time.

 How to prep for the at-home GRE